-Millions of people use drugs around the world, and they do so for a range of reasons.
+Millions of people use and abuse drugs around the world, and they do so for a wide variety of reasons.
 There’s no easy answer to the question, “Why do people do drugs?”
 Every individual is unique, but there are definitely some common factors that come up again and again.
-Here are some of the most common reasons that people do drugs and learn more about solutions like our outpatient drug rehab center.
+Let’s delve deeper into some of the most common reasons that people do drugs and learn more about solutions like our outpatient drug rehab center.

 Why Do People Do Drugs?

 For many people, drugs offer a way to relieve stress and temporarily escape negative emotions.
 If you have poor stress management skills, you might feel overwhelmed.
 Drugs can seem like a way to forget about stress (at least for a while).

 Self-Medicating a Mental Illness